ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 ## Basic concepts

-KVScheduler uses graph theory concepts to manage dependencies between configuration i tems and therir respective proper operation ordering.
+KVScheduler uses graph theory concepts to manage dependencies between configuration items and their respective proper operation ordering.
 A level of abstraction is build on top of configurators (from now on just "plugins"), where the state of the system is modeled as a graph; configuration items are represented as vertices and relations between them are represented as edges.
 The graph is then walked through to generate